neor-it/backend-service-nft-lending/README.md

 # Backend service
 ### Backend service for NFT Lending Protocol
-<p/> 1. main.go - main file for run service on localhost or docker
+<p/> 1. main.go - main file for run service on localhost
 <p/> 1.1 NFTHistory.go - file for get history of NFTs
 <p/> 1.2 getAllNFTs.go - file for get all NFTs from smart contract
 <p/> 1.3 eventTracker.go - file for get events from smart contract